Dardhë: Demographics

 Dardhë is populated by an Orthodox Albanian population with a minority Aromanian population documented after 1950.
 There are a few families who were previously nomadic before settling in the village long before the Ottoman invasion in the region.
-Much of the Orthodox Albanian population has moved away to Albanian cities such as Korçë and Tiranë or migrated to Greece, Romania or the United States.
+Much of the Orthodox Albanian population has moved away to Albanian cities such as Korçë and Tirana or migrated to Greece, Romania or the United States.

 History

-The town of Dardhë was first founded by Albanian Orthodox after death of Scanderbeg fleeing into the mountains to avoid the Ottoman administration.
+The town of Dardhë was first founded after the death of Skanderbeg by Albanian Orthodox individuals fleeing into the mountains to avoid the Ottoman administration.
 Unlike villages located in the Gramos mountains, Dardhë did not undergo any serious collapse or destruction during Ottoman rule.

 A Greek school was founded in the village in 1810 by Ikonomou Isidoros while Greek education was flourishing with the establishment of additional schools at the beginning of the 20th century: a girls' school (1901-1902) and a middle level school.
 In the school season of 1901-1902 a total of 150 students attended the Greek schools, which were sponsored by the local community fund, as well as the local Orthodox Church.
 The first Albanian school opened in 1917 with the initiative of Leonidha Çika, which started with 20 students, and with financing from the Vatra, which sponsors the new school in 1924 that is still in place today.

 Dardhë has historically suffered from heavy emigration.
-Many families of the area would form the first Albanian community in USA, and Romania as well.
-People from Dardhë have been immense contributors to Albanian American organizations.
+Many families originating from the area would form the first Albanian community in the United States and Romania.
+People from Dardhë have been immense contributors to Albanian-American organizations.
 Sotir Peçi, Josif Pani, and Gjergj Konda, among others, would start the society Besa-Besë, the Kombi newspaper, and the unification of the Albanian American societies into a single federation, Vatra, with Sotir Peçi as one of the initial founders.

 Current Prime Minister Edi Rama has some family roots in Dardhë.
-In the past years, it has become a destination mainly for internal tourism by rich Albanians, creating jobs for Dardhë residents.
+In the past years, it has become a destination mainly for internal tourism by Albanian citizens, creating jobs for Dardhë residents.